 Kids of various ages will enjoy the small playground in the Estella Place, complete with slide and a water play area.
 You’ll need to spend at least 100,000 VND per child to get entry, but that won’t be too hard with the shops nearby and the huge Annam Supermarket downstairs.

-If your offspring is at least 4 years old, they might like the climbing wall next to the Estella playground.
+There’s also a venue of Saigon’s favorite playground Tini World at Estella (also at other malls like Vincom D2 and Land Mark 81).
+And if your offspring is at least 4 years old, they might like the climbing wall next to the Estella playground.
 It’s great fun and only 80,000 VND for 10 climbs.
 Older kids will like Timezone, also on level 4.

 Indoor fun activities for bigger kids